-According to Mazu, the aim of the upgraded features is to give enterprises increased intelligence about network users, their activity and the critical business systems they
+According to Mazu, the aim of the upgraded features is to give enterprises increased intelligence about network users, their activity and the critical business systems they are using.

 Three new pieces of technology are responsible for the added functionality: application profiling, which provides deeper insight through Layer 7 analysis of the applications being used, independent of port number; user ID identification, which links risks and threats to specific users; and route path identification, which provides information on how people and applications use the network to communicate.

 Network access control (NAC) is a hot topic, so -- not surprisingly -- products in this category made the news this week.
 StillSecure announced version 5.0 of its Safe Access v5.0 NAC system, which lets enterprises safeguard the inside of the network, as well as the perimeter.
 Safe Access 5.0 uses a single-pane-of-glass management into NAC through a centralized management console that consolidates all policy management, endpoint testing and enforcement activities.